Engin-Boot/capture-behavior-of-a-visit-counter-univac-os/needs-facilities.md

   When The data from system shows daily update

-  Then The report shows the data in an api format or web(html) format or in graphical format
+  Then The report shows the data in an api format or in web(html) format or in graphical format

 Scenario: Alert when seating capacity is full